shabin5785/docker-learnings/README.md

  - we can create our network, configure it and attach continaers to it.
 We can choose network while creating continars as well.
 We can also disconnect or connect a container to a network. connect and disconnect are dynamic, no need to stop teh containers.

+ - each network created will have its own ip range. startign with 172.x.x.x, with increasign numbers